neurallayer/Photon.jl/docs/src/index.md

 ```

 ### Step 3: Prepare the Data
-Although Photon is perfectly happy to work on plain Vectors of data, this often won't be feasible due to the data not fitting in memory.
+Although Photon is perfectly happy to accept plain Vectors as data, this often won't be feasible due to the data not fitting into memory.
 In those cases you can use the data pipeline feature of Photon.

 A typical pipeline would look something like this: